ssuryanarayanan/Qi-Docs/docs/Reading data.md

 Allowed by administrator and user accounts

 **Operation**
 This call is used to obtain events from a stream based on a starting index and a requested number of events.
-The overloads allow the client to optionally specify search direction, number of events to skip over while getting collecting response, special boundary handling (for events near the startIndex) and an event filter.
+The overloads allow the client to optionally specify search direction, number of events to skip over, special boundary handling for *startIndex*, and an event filter.
+Events returned by *GetRangeValues( )* are stored events, not calculated events, with the exception of the starting event if ExactOrCalculated is specified for *boundaryType*.

 *GetRangeValues( )* will search FORWARD if the ‘reverse’ parameter is false and REVERSE if the ‘reverse’ parameter is true.
 For overloads that do not include the ‘reverse’ parameter, the default is FORWARD.